New CDC head: Georgia's health commissioner

 "Ebola was arriving in our own backyard in Atlanta, and with it came the fears," Fitzgerald wrote in the Journal of the Georgia Public Health Association.
 "The fiction and distorted truths about Ebola were spreading faster than the disease itself -- and farther."

-Under her stewardship, the DPH developed a plan for monitoring and testing people who risked being exposed to the virus.
+Under her stewardship, the Department of Public Health developed a plan for monitoring and testing people who risked being exposed to the virus.
 The department also sought to provide information on Ebola to the public.
-However, confusion emerged when Governor Nathan Deal claimed that water killed the Ebola virus -- an incorrect statement he attributed to Fitzgerald, who advocated for handwashing.
+However, confusion emerged when Deal claimed that water killed the Ebola virus -- an incorrect statement he attributed to Fitzgerald, who advocated for handwashing.

 "She admits she misinformed me as she briefed me initially, but she is a very competent individual," Deal said during a 2014 gubernatorial debate.

-While handwashing is an important part of preventing the spread of the Ebola, water and regular soaps are not thought to inactivate the virus itself.
+Although handwashing is an important part of preventing the spread of Ebola, water and regular soaps are not thought to inactivate the virus itself.
 Researchers note that there is limited research specifically on handwashing and the Ebola virus.

 Fitzgerald ran for Congress in 1992 and 1994 and lost both times.
 She ran as a Republican to represent Georgia's seventh district.